vinushma/angularQuestions/README.md

 22. What is Single Page Application(SPA)?
 23. What is Shared Module?
 24. What is Dependency Injection?
-25. What is ZoneJS ?
+25. What is Zone.JS & NgZone?
 26. How to do you improve the performance of the Angular application ?
 27. What are directives & Custome Directives ?
 28. What is Digest life cycle in angular ?